77Vincent/vinslider/README.md

 ## Fallback Functions

-Useage: After a Vinslider instance is istantiated, these functions could be called to manipulated the instance anytime when there is a need for callbacks.
+Useage: After a Vinslider instance is instantiated, these functions could be called to manipulated the instance anytime when there is a need for callbacks.

 Example: vinslider.goto(3);
 > Here means navigating this vinslider instance to goto the 4th slide when this piece of code is called.